Los Angeles Harbor College Behavioral Intervention Team (BIT)

 If there is a threat of harm to themselves or others, Call Sheriff’s Office (310) 233-4600 immediately.

 Title IX is about gender equity in education.
-This means not discriminating on the basis of sex and includes sexual harassment and sexual assault that are forms of sexual misconduct.
-This also includes treating people equitably regardless of sexual orientation or expression, and/or possible transgender identity.
+This means not discriminating based on sex and includes sexual harassment and sexual assault, which are forms of sexual misconduct.
+This also includes treating people equitably regardless of sexual orientation or expression and/or possible transgender identity.

 Also Reportable